 We may try to soften the blow by giving an excuse.
 Rather than simply saying, "I'm sorry, I won't be able to do that," we offer a reason.
 This seems like good manners, but it can set us up for some awkward situations.
 For example:

 - You tell someone you can't go to a party because you don't have a babysitter... then they offer to let you bring the kids.

 - You decline someone's invitation to go out for dinner by saying that you already have plans... then they ask you to name a different day that works for you.

 - You apologize for not helping someone with a task, citing a major deadline at work... then they reply that they'd love to have your help once you've finished your current project.

 No matter what excuse you offer, people who are determined to get your positive response will come up with some way of invalidating it.
-They will likely wear you down in the end.
+They'll likely wear you down in the end.

-With modern technology, we are theoretically available all day, every day.
+With modern technology, we're theoretically available all day, every day.
 Without boundaries, we can be overwhelmed, and the quality of all of our activities will suffer.
 We're also likely to spend a lot of time feeling anxious and unhappy.